ecomfe/react-hooks/packages/request/README.md

 ### Idempotent

-The `idempotent` option indicates whether a request is indempotent, that is it should respond with the same result if given params keep identical, usually a HTTP GET request is indempotent.
+The `idempotent` option indicates whether a request is idempotent, that is it should respond with the same result if given params keep identical, usually a HTTP GET request is idempotent.

 When `idempotent` is set to `true`, and a previous request with the same params is pending, `useRequest` doesn't fire another request, it reuses the previous one.

 ### Race Condition

-The term "race condition" refers to the issue where a request may receive an unrelated response because multiple requests and responses are not in series oreder.
+The term "race condition" refers to the issue where a request may receive an unrelated response because multiple requests and responses are not in series order.

 `useRequest` solves race condition issue by having a map of params and response, `params` are not required to be reference equal.